groupvine/gv-doc/membership/importing.md

 <div class="trivy only">   <!-- START TRIVY ONLY -->

-Also, the 'role' column can optionally be included to modify membership status of your followers.
-Members with 'x' indicate a continuing member, or an empty field is used to a remove a member.
+Also, the 'role' column can optionally be included to modify membership status of your community members.
+Those with 'x' indicate a continuing member, or an empty field is used to a remove a member.

 (If the account administrator is included in the import file, "Admin" should be entered in the role field for that member.)